JetBrains/intellij-platform-gradle-plugin/FAQ.md

 #### How to configure logging

-The most convenient way to see the logs of running IDE is to add a tab to Run tool window with content of idea.log file:
+The most convenient way to see the logs of running IDE is to add a tab to Run tool window displaying the content of `idea.log` file:

 ![Logs](https://intellij-support.jetbrains.com/hc/user_images/GazJhC54rML33MBauVXrww.png)

-To do this you need to add log file in Gradle run configuration settings:
+To do this, you need to add the log file in Gradle run configuration settings:

 ![Gradle run configuration](https://intellij-support.jetbrains.com/hc/user_images/qPiO-BjDP_fSIPKJ5VePJA.png)